ARK: Answer-Centric Retriever Tuning via KG-augmented Curriculum Learning: Methodology

 \subsubsection{Query Formation}

 Once we have retrieved community entities $V_\texttt{comm}$, we synthesize a richer query collection $\mathcal{Q}^{\texttt{aug}}$ by perturbing and extending the original $\texttt{QA}$ instance.
 Each new query carries additional context, such as answer spans, related entities, or semantic relations, and thus provides the retriever with more signals for hard negative chunks.
-Concretely, for each original QA pair, we sample subgraph entities $V_\texttt{comm} \subseteq V$ of controllable size and connectivity, and then apply the following query‐transformation requirements:
+Concretely, for each original QA pair, we sample subgraph entities $V_\texttt{comm} \subseteq V$ of controllable size and connectivity, and then apply the query‐transformation prompts to generated the given set of augmented query $\mathcal{Q}^{\texttt{aug}}$.